alexch/codelikethis/public/references/async.md

 }
 ```

->The above code will not actually work as we haven't set up the readline interface.
+>The above code will not actually work as we haven't actually set up the readline interface.